Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Open problems

 \subsection{Acknowledgements}

 The work described here was begun while we both enjoyed the generous hospitality of our mutual host Eamonn O'Brien and the \href{https://www.auckland.ac.nz}{University of Auckland}.
 The first author gratefully acknowledges the support of the \href{https://www.humboldt-foundation.de}{Alexander von Humboldt Foundation} in the form of a Feodor Lynen Research Fellowship.
 We thank Angela Carnevale for mathematical discussions.
 In addition, we are grateful to \href{https://www.uni-bielefeld.de/}{Bielefeld University} and the \href{https://www.nuigalway.ie/}{National University of Ireland, Galway} for hospitality during reciprocal visits and to the \href{http://research.ie/}{Irish Research Council} and \href{https://www.sfi.ie/}{Science Foundation Ireland} for financial support.
+Finally, we thank the anonymous referee for a very thorough study of the text and for providing several helpful comments and suggestions.

 {

 \phantomsection }

 {